Things to know

 Things to do

 - You can find out if a domain name is available by using the search function provided by the Canadian Internet Registration Authority (CIRA).

 Choose a registrar

-- All .CA domain names are registered through online retailers called Registrars - there are more than 150+ CIRA-certified Registrars to choose from.
+- All .CA domain names are registered through online retailers called Registrars - CIRA publishes a list of all certified Registrars to choose from.

 Register your domain name

 - Because CIRA and Registrars only communicate (including for renewal notices) with the registrant and administrative contacts provided during the registration process, think twice before letting a third party, such as a marketing agency, register a domain name on your behalf and always ensure that registration information is up to date.